Gozdescientist/Machine_Learning_app/README.md

   #The application was developed with Python using the Pyqt5 library
 and interface is designed with the Qt Designer application.
+Application main page is main_page.py file.